-For your convenience, I have broken down your Jasper National Park campsite options into two groups: those where you can reserve a spot, and those where you cannot.
-(This information is accurate for the 2018 season.
+For your convenience, you’ll find all the Jasper National Park campsite options broken into two groups: those where you can reserve a spot, and those where you cannot.
+(This information is accurate for the 2019 season.
 Things can always change with Parks Canada and I recommend you check out the reservation system for up to date info).

 Camping in Jasper – What are your options?